AndreWal/AndreWal/README.md

 ## Hi there 👋

-I'm a political scientist/quantitative researcher/data analyst.
+I'm a political scientist/quantitative researcher/data analyst. 📫 Connect with me on [LinkedIn](https://www.linkedin.com/in/andr%C3%A9-walter-b01620119/).

 ## 💼 Current Projects
   **LLM Use Cases in Political Science**